toggl-open-source/toggldesktop/docs/lib/files.md

 ### error.cc
 ### custom_error_handler.cc
 ### formatter.cc

+Formatter object.
+Used to format time entry texts, dates and more.

 ### analytics.cc

+Analytics object.
+Formats the analytics data and sends it to google analytics.
+Currently two different event types are present:
+    - GoogleAnalyticsEvent (Simple event)
+    - GoogleAnalyticsSettingsEvent (Preferences event, sends preferences values one by once once a day.)

 ### urls.cc

 Url object keeps all the proper urls for requests.
 Also changes the url between production and staging addresses.